-The Shih Tzu has always been known as a house pet and lap dog, never having been bred for any other known purposes.
+The Shih Tzu has always been a house pet and lap dog and has never been bred for any other known purposes.
 This differentiates the breed from the Lhasa apso, which served as temple guards.
-Perhaps this is why it remains, to this day, one of the most pampered and popular of the toy breeds.
+Perhaps this is why the Shih Tzu remains, to this day, one of the most pampered and popular of the toy dog breeds.

-The Chinese royals didn't allow the dog to be traded outside of the nobility.
-It was not until about 1930 that the first Shih Tzu 's were imported into Europe.
-They came to the U.S. after World War II.
-The breed was recognized by the American Kennel Club (AKC) in 1969.
+Historically, Chinese royals didn't allow the dog to be traded outside of the nobility.
+It wasn't until 1930 that the first Shih Tzus were imported into Europe.
+They then arrived in the U.S. after World War II and were recognized by the American Kennel Club (AKC) in 1969.

 Shih Tzu Care

-The Shih Tzu 's hair coat grows continuously.
-Many owners choose to keep the hair trimmed short, making it appears somewhat curly and fluffy.
-Other owners prefer to keep the coat long and luxurious.
-Because of this coat type, routine grooming is an absolute necessity.
-The Shih Tzu should be brushed once or twice per week (up to once daily if the coat is kept long).
-Haircuts may be necessary every several weeks.
-When the facial hair isn't trimmed, it can irritate the eyes.
-This is why you may see Shih Tzu 's with a topknot or a bow to manage their hair.
+Many owners choose to keep their dog's hair trimmed short, making it appear somewhat curly and fluffy.
+Others opt to keep the coat long and luxurious.
+Because of their coat type, routine grooming is an absolute necessity for the Shih Tzu.
+They should be brushed once or twice a week (up to once daily if the coat is kept long) and haircuts may be necessary every several weeks.
+When their facial hair isn't trimmed, it can irritate their eyes—this is why you may see some Shih Tzus adorned with a topknot or a bow.

-The dog's nails should be trimmed about once a month.
-Help your dog with oral hygiene by brushing its teeth regularly.
+The dog's nails should be trimmed about once a month, and you'll need to help your dog with oral hygiene by brushing its teeth regularly.

-Proper training and socialization are important order to keep your Shih Tzu happy and well-adjusted.
-Don't skip these things just because the Shih Tzu is a small dog.
+Proper training and socialization are important in order to keep your Shih Tzu happy and well-adjusted.
+Don't skip these practices just because the Shih Tzu is a small dog.
 The breed is relatively smart but also has a bit of a stubborn streak.

-Shih Tzu can be difficult to housebreak and you will need to be diligent in training this dog from a young age.
-They can be trained to use a litter box indoors.
-Be aware, however, that they tend to eat their own and other dog's turds, so you will need to keep your dog's area clean and be aware of this on walks.
+Shih Tzus can be difficult to housebreak, so you'll need to be diligent in training your dog beginning at a young age.
+They can be also trained to use a litter box indoors—be aware, however, that they tend to eat their own (and other dogs') feces, so you will need to keep your dog's area clean.

-This breed gets along well in a multi-pet household with other friendly dogs and cats, especially if they are raised together.
-They are great with children as long as the child is old enough to handle a dog gently and respectfully.
-As a small dog, the Shih Tzu can be injured by rough play or by being carried around and dropped.
+This breed gets along well in a multi-pet household with other friendly dogs and cats, especially if they're raised together.
+Shih Tzus are great with children as long as the child is old enough to handle a dog gently and respectfully.
+As a small dog, the Shih Tzu can be easily injured by rough play.

 Common Health Problems